MoonstarCoding/CS1XA3/notes/feb03-permission-and-regex.md

 ## Searching Lines of Text with GREP

-The `grep <pattern> <input>` command is a regex - _regular experesion_ - style searching command that will look for regex patterns in inputs.
+The `grep <pattern> <input>` command is a regex - _regular expression_ - style searching command that will look for regex patterns in inputs.

 ```bash
 cat file | grep 'Mark is God'